h93xV2/cellular_automata/README.md

 ## Description

 A simulator for cellular automata systems.
 Created as a way to experiment with newer Java features and development techniques.
-Currently supports [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) and other [Life-liek cellular automata](https://www.conwaylife.com/wiki/Cellular_automaton#Life-like_cellular_automata).
+Currently supports [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) and other [Life-like cellular automata](https://www.conwaylife.com/wiki/Cellular_automaton#Life-like_cellular_automata).
 Cells outside of the viewable field are considered dead.

 ## Features